Sanatorium: In 20th-century United States

 The first sanatorium in the Pacific Northwest opened in Milwaukie Heights, Oregon, in 1905, followed closely by the first state-owned TB hospital in Salem, Oregon, in 1910.
 Oregon was the first state on the West Coast to enact legislation stating that the government was to supply proper housing for people with TB who could not receive adequate care at home.
-The West Coast became a popular spot for sanatoriums.
+The West Coast became a popular spot for sanatoria.

-The greatest area for sanatoria was in Tucson with over 12 hotel-style facilities in the city.
+The greatest area for sanatoria was in Tucson with over twelve hotel-style facilities in the city.
 By 1920, Tucson had 7,000 people who had come for treatment of tuberculosis.
 So many people came to the West that not enough housing was available.
 In 1910, tent cities began to pop up in different areas; one was described as a place of squalor and shunned by most citizens.
 Many of the infected slept in the open desert.
 The area adjacent to what was then central Phoenix, called Sunnyslope, was home to another large TB encampment.
 The residents primarily lived in tents pitched along the hillsides of the mountains that rise to the north of the city.
 Several sanatoria also opened in southern California in the early 20th century due to the dry, warm climate.

-The first tuberculosis sanatorium for blacks in the segregated South was the Piedmont Sanatorium in Burkeville, Virginia.
+The first tuberculosis sanatorium for Black Americans in the segregated South was the Piedmont Sanatorium in Burkeville, Virginia.
 Waverly Hills Sanatorium, a Louisville, Kentucky, tuberculosis sanatorium, was founded in 1911.
 It has become a mecca for curiosity seekers who believe it is haunted.
 Because of its dry climate, Colorado Springs was home to several sanatoria.
 A. G. Holley Hospital in Lantana, Florida, was the last remaining freestanding tuberculosis sanatorium in the United States until it closed on July 2, 2012.

-In 1907, Stannington Sanatorium was opened in the North East of England to treat tuberculosis in children.
+In 1907, Stannington Sanatorium was opened in the northeast of England to treat tuberculosis in children.
 The sanatorium was opened using funds raised by a local charity, the Poor Children's Holiday Association, now the region's oldest children's charity, Children North East.
 The largest U.S. tuberculosis sanatorium was located on the site of Chicago's present-day North Park Village.
 Chicago's Peterson Park fieldhouse housed the lab and morgue of Chicago's Municipal Tuberculosis Sanatorium.